 HIV (Human Immunodeficiency Virus) is a virus that causes AIDS (Acquired Immunodeficiency Syndrome), a condition that breaks down a person’s immune system leading to a series of diseases.
-HIV does not instantly lead to AIDS.
-An HIV infected individual can lead a healthy life for several years before developing AIDS.
-HIV may be passed to another person when infected blood, semen or vaginal fluids come in contact with skin tears or mucus membranes of an uninfected individual.
+It does not instantly lead to AIDS.
+An HIV-infected individual can lead a healthy life for several years before developing AIDS.
+It may be passed to another person when infected blood, semen, or vaginal fluids come in contact with skin tears or mucous membranes of an uninfected individual.

 According to the Mayo Clinic, an estimated 38.6 million people are living with HIV.
 Nearly half of them are women and girls between the ages of 15 and 24.
-In 2005, more than 4 million people were diagnosed with new cases of HIV.
-Twenty-five million people have died of AIDS (advanced stage of HIV) since the epidemic began about 25 years ago.
+In 2005, more than 4 million people were diagnosed with new cases.
+Twenty-five million people have died of AIDS since the epidemic began about 25 years ago.

 The intensity of the symptoms can also vary from person to person.
 Some may experience very strong symptoms while others experience none at all.

 General symptoms can occur within days or weeks of initial exposure to the virus and may include:

 The following may be warning signs of advanced HIV infection: